 The vision of the Rotary Reading Rangers is simple: to get as many volunteers as possible into the schools to help children improve their literacy skills.
 The ultimate goal is to create an easily replicated model that may be used in any school to add “Rangers” to their volunteer base.
 Rangers are not limited to Rotarians.
 Rotary has stepped up to provide leadership, organization, and coordination to the idea, but anyone willing and able to help read with a child is welcome to join.

-Currently, we are attempting to get to our literacy goals (every child on grade level in reading) using different “tracks”.
+Currently, we are attempting to help DPS reach its literacy goals (every child on grade level in reading) using different “tracks”.

 We have what we term as “Volunteers” these are people whose schedule does not allow a consistent commitment and these people try to do what they when they can.
 These people would coordinate with the school and expect to be flexible; seeing different students each time they come and working on different skill levels.

 Our “Regular Volunteers” are people who are willing to commit at least an hour per week to provide consistency to a child.
 Regular Volunteers will be assigned a single child or small group of children to work with every week.
 The children look forward to their Ranger time, and the Regular get a great deal of satisfaction in seeing their students improve.

 In the immortal words or Dr. Seuss “you are never too old, too wacky, too wild, to pick up a book and read with a child.”